Media Sets, Media Families, and Backup Sets (SQL Server)

 If you use BACKUP WITH NOREWIND for a tape backup, the tape will be left open at the end of the operation.
 This allows you to append further backups to the tape without rewinding the tape and then scanning forward again to find the last backup set.
 You can find the list of open tape drives in the sys.dm_io_backup_tapes dynamic management view; for more information, see sys.dm_io_backup_tapes (Transact-SQL).

-Microsoft Windows backups and SQL Server backups can share the same media, but they are not interoperable.
-SQL Server backup cannot back up Windows data.
+Microsoft Windows backups and SQL Server backups can share the same media, but they aren't interoperable.
+SQL Server backup can't back up Windows data.

 Overwriting backup sets

 Overwriting existing backup sets is specified by using the INIT option of the BACKUP statement.
-This option overwrites all the backup sets on the media and preserve the media header, if any.
+This option overwrites all the backup sets on the media, and preserves the media header if any.
 If no media header exists, one is created.

 For tape headers, leaving the header in place can make sense.
 For disk backup media, only the files used by the backup devices specified in the backup operation are overwritten; other files on the disk are unaffected.
 When overwriting backups, any existing media header is preserved, and the new backup is created as the first backup on the backup device.
 If there is no existing media header, a valid media header with an associated media name and media description is written automatically.
 If the existing media header is invalid, the backup operation terminates.
 If the media is empty, the new media header is generated with the given MEDIANAME, MEDIAPASSWORD, and MEDIADESCRIPTION, if any.

-Backup media is not overwritten if either of the following conditions exists:
+Backup media isn't overwritten if either of the following conditions exists:

-The existing backups on the media have not expired.
-(If SKIP is specified, expiration is not checked.)
+The existing backups on the media haven't expired.
+(If SKIP is specified, expiration isn't checked.)

 The expiration date specifies the date that the backup expires and can be overwritten by another backup.
 You can specify the expiration date when a backup is created.
 By default, the expiration date is determined by the media retention option set with sp_configure.
 For more information, see sp_configure (Transact-SQL).

-The media name, if provided, does not match the name on the backup media.
+The media name, if provided, doesn't match the name on the backup media.

 The media name is a descriptive name used for easy identification of the media.